togetherness3921-crypto/remote-mcp-server-authless/README.md

 }
 ```

 Restart Claude and you should see the tools become available.

+## LifeCurrents Graph Contract Notes

+This worker enforces the LifeCurrents Graph Contract v1.0.
+Every node in the graph document must include a `graph` property whose value is either `"main"` or the id of the node that owns its explicit subgraph.
+See `system-instructions.md` for the authoritative guidance that should be synced into the `system_instructions` table so the AI agent follows the same rules when mutating the graph.